-What's it like to live paycheck to paycheck and be unable to gain entry to the financial world that most people take for granted, like checking accounts?
+What's it like to live paycheck to paycheck, unable to gain access to the everyday financial tools that most people take for granted?

 Yesterday at the South By Southwest (SXSW) music, film and interactive conference in Austin, Texas, filmmaker Davis Guggenheim tackled the subject, previewing his latest documentary, "Spent: Looking for Change."

 Guggenheim is known for addressing social causes through his works, with notable films like "Waiting for Superman" and "An Inconvenient Truth."
 With "Spent" he has trained his lens on the unbanked and underbanked population in America.

 Consumers classified as unbanked or underbanked are those who do not rely on traditional banking services, and typically forgo a checking or savings account, opting instead for alternative financial services like check cashing and payday lending as their primary methods for accessing personal funds.
 In 2011, the FDIC and US Census Bureau surveyed 45,000 households and found that 20.1 percent, or 1 in 5 households, were underbanked, while 8.2 percent, or 1 in 12 households, were unbanked.
 For most of us, it is hard to imagine how one could not have a basic checking account to manage our daily transactions, but the reality is that despite the availability of banks, the arrangement is simply not financially feasible for some consumers.

 Tiffany Richardson knows what it's like.
 In 2008, she was in good shape financially.
 She earned a steady income working as a nurse in Houston and contributed regularly to her company-sponsored 401(k).
 She enjoyed dining out, shopping and traveling.
 But everything changed when Richardson's mother was diagnosed with multiple myeloma.